How are Part A/Part B questions scored?

 There are different question formats for Assessment Questions within a lesson assignment, including Part A/Part B Questions.
 These questions are heavily featured on standardized tests, and can often cause a lot of confusion for students.
 These questions are related (in other words, a student’s success for Part B depends upon their success on Part A).

-Here is a breakdown of how scoring Part A/Part B Questions work:
+Here is a breakdown of how scoring Part A/Part B Questions would work on a 5 question lesson assignment:

 What about Part A/Part B questions where PART B is a short-answer question that requires teacher scoring?